edgexfoundry/app-rfid-llrp-inventory/README.md

 #### EdgeX Hanoi implementation
-When EdgeX Ireland is released, this service will be updated to use `AppCustom` in order to configure Aliases via toml.
+When EdgeX Ireland is released, this service will be updated to use `AppCustom` in order to configure Aliases via TOML.
 For now, this is the way the code has been implemented:

-##### If `overwriteConfig` _is enabled_ via the command line:
-The Aliases in the toml file will be read and uploaded to Consul.
-Note that this **does not** delete any existing keys in Consul if there are existing aliases defined there that do not exist in the toml file.
-It will however add or replace any aliases from the toml file that are new or existing to Consul.

-##### If `overwriteConfig` _is not enabled_ via the command line (default):
+##### Configuration for Normal Service Startup
 If an existing `Aliases` folder key (even if empty) is found in Consul, nothing is done.
 Data in Consul will be left as-is.

 If no existing `Aliases` folder key is found in Consul:
-- If an `[Aliases]` section is **not present** in the user's toml file, nothing will be done or added to Consul.
+- If an `[Aliases]` section is **not present** in the user's TOML file, nothing will be done or added to Consul.
-- If an `[Aliases]` section is **present, but empty** in the user's toml file, an empty `Aliases` folder key will be added to Consul.
+- If an `[Aliases]` section is **present, but empty** in the user's TOML file, an empty `Aliases` folder key will be added to Consul.
 - If an `[Aliases]` section is **present and contains data**, this data will be uploaded to Consul.

+##### Overwrite Config in Consul (During Development)
+During development, the user also has the option to pass the `-o/--overwrite` command line flag to the service.
+In addition to what EdgeX normally does when this is passed, the Aliases are read from the TOML file and uploaded to Consul, overwriting existing Aliases with the same key.

+> _One thing to be aware of however is that the Aliases are treated as Key/Value pairs so any Alias
+> key in Consul that is not present in the TOML file will **not** be deleted from Consul.
+Read
+> below for an example scenario._

+###### Scenario
+Consul already contains the following key/values:
+- `rfid-llrp-inventory/Aliases/Reader-10-EF-25_1` = `POS`
+- `rfid-llrp-inventory/Aliases/Reader-20-20-20_1` = `Store`

+The user passes `-o/--overwrite` flag, with the following TOML file:

+    [Aliases]
+    Reader-10-EF-25_1 = "Freezer"
+    Reader-10-EF-25_2 = "Backroom"

+- `Reader-10-EF-25_1` already exists with a value of `POS` and will be overwritten to `Freezer`.
+- `Reader-10-EF-25_2` is new and will be added as expected with value `Backroom`.
+- `Reader-20-20-20_1` is not present in the TOML file, but was pre-existing in Consul.
+This value will be left alone.

+###### Outcome
+The following key/value pairs will exist in Consul:
+- `rfid-llrp-inventory/Aliases/Reader-10-EF-25_1` = `Freezer`
+- `rfid-llrp-inventory/Aliases/Reader-10-EF-25_2` = `Backroom`
+- `rfid-llrp-inventory/Aliases/Reader-20-20-20_1` = `Store`

 ### Via Consul (after deployment)
 Users can also configure the aliases using Consul.
 This can be achieved via Consul’s UI or CLI.
-This can be done regardless of whether configuration.toml specified initial aliases or not.
+This can be done regardless of whether `configuration.toml` specified initial aliases or not.

 #### Setting Alias via Consul UI
 - If one does not exist, create a folder named `Aliases` under [Edgex Consul][consul_root].